heisming/heisming-wiki/docs/README.md

 **about me**
 - Rome was not built in a day!
 - Talk is cheap，Show me the code.
+- The palest ink is better than the best memory.
 - A ship is safe in harbor，but that's not what ships are for.
+- Is the reason why you don't try hard because you are afraid of failure?